 You can think of it on analogy with learning to play guitar.
 If someone told you that they are learning to play guitar you might assume that they are learning to play acoustic guitar because that is what most people start on.
 But actually a lot of people play electric guitar and others play classical guitar.
 The instrument, equipment, repertoire, venues and technique involved in each type of guitar are all very different.
 Still, structurally speaking, they are all types of guitar and so transitioning from say acoustic to classical guitar might be easier than from acoustic guitar to the saxophone or piano.

-As with the guitar, the different styles of tango are only loosely related in terms of the dancing technique and the type of event even if they might all be called milonga.* A dancer of tango estilo milonguero will sit through most sets of the non-traditional music at a salon style milonga waiting for a traditional tune, whereas a salon style dancer will find most traditional tunes do not fit well with his choreography which fits better with music recorded after the mid-40s and non-traditional tango.
+As with the styles of guitar playing the different styles of tango are only loosely related in terms of the dancing technique and the type of event even if they might all be called milonga.* A dancer of tango estilo milonguero will sit through most sets of the non-traditional music at a salon style milonga waiting for a traditional tune, whereas a salon style dancer will find most traditional tunes do not fit well with his choreography which fits better with music recorded after the mid-40s and non-traditional tango.
 A tango nuevo dancer tends to get bored with the traditional stuff and breaks out with non-traditional tango music, electronic tango and non-tango music.**

-… the technique and mindset that you learned in a salon style tango or tango nuevo do not apply, and will probably hinder your progress, if you try to apply them to learning tango estilo milonguero.
+… the technique and mindset that you learned in a salon style tango or tango nuevo do not apply and will probably hinder your progress if you try to apply them to learning tango estilo milonguero.

-Currently in the world, most teachers and events are salon style tango and this is the usual entry point for most people starting out with tango.
+Currently most teachers and events around the world are salon style tango and this is the usual entry point for most people starting out with tango.
 It is a style of dancing tango that has been adapted to suit the mindset of people outside of Argentina: it has visual appeal so that it attracts people, and it has been formalised into steps and figures so that it is relatively easy to teach.
 Nonetheless, most dancers have been exposed at some time to either tango nuevo or traditional tango estilo milonguero.
 Most people will try one or the other and will in the end settle for the one that suits them most.

 One may argue that Salon Style Tango is the most useful one to learn because it has the most classes and events.
 However, on the downside, it also has the lowest rate of retention, that is, while most people take salon style tango it is also the case that most people get bored and drop out within 6 to 12 months, whereas the other styles can claim that their adherents are more committed to their styles in the long run.
-Many people who do stick with salon style tango will gravitate in the direction of tango estilo milonguero as the find the fixed choreography increasingly repetitious and boring, or else move to Tango Nuevo.
+Many people who do stick with salon style tango will gravitate in the direction of tango estilo milonguero as they find the fixed choreography increasingly repetitious and boring, or else move to Tango Nuevo.

-The reality is that dance scenes in most Western countries are inherently unstable because they depend on constant need for classes and marketing for funding and styles of dancing that are the most visually appealing are more marketable.
+The reality is that dance scenes in most Western countries are inherently unstable because they depend on constant need for classes and marketing for funding and styles of dancing that are the most visually appealing are also most marketable.
 Because of its emphasis on culture and limited marketability tango estilo milonguero is more likely to be organised locally by non-profit organisations and connoisseurs who enjoy social dancing to traditional tango music.
 It might not turn you into a rock star, but it provides enjoyment of classical Argentine tango.